aws/amazon-sagemaker-examples/introduction_to_applying_machine_learning/visual_object_detection/README.md

 ### 2.1.
 Background <a name="background"></a>

-According to the [Gartner](https://www.gartner.com/smarterwithgartner/gartner-top-10-strategic-technology-trends-for-2020/),  hyper-automation is the number one trend in 2020 and will continue advancing in future.
+According to the [Gartner study on the top 10 strategic tech trends for 2020](https://www.gartner.com/smarterwithgartner/gartner-top-10-strategic-technology-trends-for-2020/),  hyper-automation is the number one trend in 2020 and will continue advancing in future.
 When it comes to manufacturing, one of the main barriers to hyper-automation is in areas where Human involvements is still struggling to be reduced and intelligent systems have hard times to become on-par with Human visual recognition abilities and become mainstream, despite great advancement of Deep Learning in Computer Vision.
 This is mainly due to lack of enough annotated data (or when data is sparse) in areas such as _Quality Control_ sections where trained Human eyes still dominates.

 ### 2.2.
 What is Visual Inspection? <a name="inspection"></a>

 The **analysis of products on the production line for the purpose of Quality Control**.
-Visual inspection can also be used for internal and external assessment of the various equipment in a production facility such as storage tanks, pressure vessels, piping, and other equipment ([source](https://nanonets.com/blog/ai-visual-inspection/)) which expands to many industries from Electronics, Medical, Food and Raw Materials.
+According to [Everything you need to know about Visual Inspection with AI](https://nanonets.com/blog/ai-visual-inspection/), visual inspection can also be used for internal and external assessment of the various equipment in a production facility such as storage tanks, pressure vessels, piping, and other equipment which expands to many industries from Electronics, Medical, Food and Raw Materials.

 ### 2.3.
 What are the Problems? <a name="problems"></a>

 * *Human visual inspection error* is a major factor in this area.
-According to this [report](https://www.osti.gov/servlets/purl/1476816)
+According to the report [The Role of Visual Inspection in the 21st Century](https://www.osti.gov/servlets/purl/1476816)

    > Most inspection tasks are much more complex and typically exhibit error rates of 20% to 30% (Drury & Fox, 1975)

 which directly translates to *cost*.
-* Cost: according to some [estimate](https://www.glassdoor.co.in/Salaries/us-quality-control-inspector-salary-SRCH_IL.0,2_IN1_KO3,28.htm), a trained quality inspector salary varies between 26K (US) - 60K per year.
+* Cost: according to [glassdoor estimate](https://www.glassdoor.co.in/Salaries/us-quality-control-inspector-salary-SRCH_IL.0,2_IN1_KO3,28.htm), a trained quality inspector salary varies between 29K (US) - 64K per year.

 ### 2.4.
 What Does this Solution Offer?  <a name="offer"></a>